-Figure 12 demonstrates a test for common line forming regions using spectra in velocity-space.
-Three prominent helium lines are plotted on top of each other at four separate epochs.
+plotted on top of each other at four separate epochs.
 If the shape of the absorption profiles and the absorption minima (i.e. the velocities) are the same then the lines are formed in the same region, which is evidence for line transitions from the same element.

-In the case of He-rich SN 2016jdw, the line profiles are very similar (see top panel of Figure 12), indicating that the line forming regions are the same and a result of absorption by He.
-However, with SN 2016coi the absorption profiles are dissimilar in both shape and absorption minima, The closest similarity is at -9.2 d.
-The presence of broad lines complicates matters here as, aside from the width of the lines, multiple species occupy the same line forming region making it difficult to attribute the feature to one dominant transition.
+In the case of He-rich SN 2016jdw, the line profiles are very similar (see the top panel of Fig. 12), indicating that the line-forming regions are the same and a result of absorption by He.
+However, with SN 2016coi the absorption profiles are dissimilar in both shape and absorption minima.
+The closest similarity is at -9.2 d.
+The presence of broad lines complicates matters here as, aside from the width of the lines, multiple species occupy the same line-forming region making it difficult to attribute the feature to one dominant transition.
 Thus, the identification of He cannot be confirmed as for the most part the absorption profiles are not similar at these epochs.